What Is a Brand Extension?

 How Are Brands Extended?

 Anytime a business ventures into a new market or business model, the cost can be extremely high, especially if it is not within its core competencies.
 Again going back to the Tide example, Proctor & Gamble is a product manufacturer, not a dry cleaning conglomerate.
-In the Bloomberg Business Week news item referenced earlier, it reported they hired a recognized expert to help launch the franchise.
+In a Bloomberg Business Week news item, it reported they hired a recognized expert to help launch the franchise.

 - New In-House Department or Division.
 This is the most expensive way to go.
 If a company decides to take on the manufacturing or development of a new product, service, or business, it may require significant investment in manufacturing, personnel, property, equipment, marketing, advertising, and much more.
 Some organizations may have little choice other than to do it themselves due to a variety of reasons, including security, privacy, or quality control issues.
 Even if done in-house, the company may need to hire outside consultants and legal counsel to guide them through the startup and management of the venture.

 - Franchising.
 If the business' expertise is not starting and growing business, they can hire franchising experts either on staff or on a consulting basis to help them create an attractive franchise model and support system for franchise investors.
 This is an area best left to the experts!

 - Licensing.
 Instead of manufacturing or offering a service themselves, a business may choose to license its business or brand name to another organization that already offers a desired product or service.
 The licensor receives a fee or a share of revenue for the use of the brand name.
 Again, because of the myriad of legalities involved, it's best to consult legal and licensing professionals to assist.